 - a.
-Describe the desktop assessment methodology used to inform the field surveys in and within the vicinity of the proposed action area. - b.
+Describe the desktop assessment methodology used to inform the field surveys within and in the vicinity of the proposed action area. - b.
 This section must provide context to the proposed action area by discussing known historical records of migratory species within the proposed action area and in the broader region.